ibm-cloud-docs/watsonx-ai-saas-automation/responsibilities.md

 | Task | {{site.data.keyword.IBM_notm}} responsibilities | Your responsibilities |
 |------|-------------------------------------------------|-----------------------|
-| Meet security and compliance objectives | Provide a deployable architecture that complies with the set of controls that are defined with the release of the deployable architecture.
-The controls in the deployable architecture do not necessarily cover the complete profile for the {{site.data.keyword.framework-fs_notm}}, as shown in the [Available predefined profiles](/docs/security-compliance?topic=security-compliance-predefined-profiles).
+| Meet security and compliance objectives | Provide a secure deployable architecture that complies with declared standards.
+For more information about data security, see [How do I know that my data is safe?](/docs/overview?topic=overview-security).
 | Verify configuration changes | | Understand the effects on the security and compliance posture of any user-initiated changes to the default configuration.
 Run {{site.data.keyword.compliance_long}} checks if needed to ensure that the deployable architecture remains in compliance. |
 {: row-headers}
 {: caption="Table 2.
 Responsibilities for security and regulation compliance" caption-side="bottom"}